-UK applicants can apply for overhead costs that are directly related to the activity you are asking us to support - for example, payments to staff, phone bills, postage, and insurance.
-You can apply for a contribution to your ongoing overheads if these are not covered by other funding.
+UK partners can apply for overhead costs that are directly related to the activity you are asking us to support - for example, payments to staff, phone bills, postage, and travel insurance.
+You can apply for a contribution to your ongoing overheads if these are not already covered by other funding.
+You may also include a reasonable contingency within your budget for unforeseen costs.